Universal translator: Doctor Who

 Using a telepathic field, the TARDIS automatically translates most comprehensible languages (written and spoken) into a language understood by its pilot and each of the crew members.
 The field also translates what they say into a language appropriate for that time and location (e.g., speaking the appropriate dialect of Latin when in ancient Rome).
 This system has frequently been featured as a main part of the show.
 The TARDIS, and by extension a number of its major systems, including the translator, are telepathically linked to its pilot, the Doctor.
 None of these systems appear able to function reliably when the Doctor is incapacitated.
 In "The Fires of Pompeii", when companion Donna Noble attempts to speak the local language directly, her words are humorously rendered into what sounds to a local like Welsh.
-One flaw of this translation process is that if the language that a word is being translated into does not have a concept for it, e.g, the Romans don't have a word or a general understanding of "volcano" as Mt.
-Vesuvius has not erupted yet.
+One flaw of this translation process is that if the language a word is being translated into does not have a concept for it, the word may not be correctly translated or understood.
+For example, the Romans don't have a word or a general understanding of "volcano" as Mount Vesuvius has not erupted yet.